meom-group/DCM/DOC/PortingNotes.md

  Case domain decomp 1x55 seems to have too small jpj ?
 With land proc elim, (8x9) it freezes differently.
  With the NEMO4 version of lib_mpp, the readilility of the mpp_link routines is degraded :(.

+ After a long search ( 2 days ! ) I found that the problems araised from the fact that the BDY location is just besides a limit betwee two domains.
+Changing the domain decomposition (not optimal ) makes it work...

+Back to the problem for finding a fix, I found a problem with the values of nbondi_bdy between 2 adjacent processor : In my case proc 0 has nbondi_bdy = -1 ( meaning exchange with the east proc, but the eastern proc ( proc 1 ) has a nbondi_bdy= 2 meaning no exchange.
+This form a deadlock because proc 0 is waiting on a mpprcv from proc 1 that never comes.
+Setting manually (!!!) nbondi_bdy=1 for proc 1 fix the problem ( in bdyinit.F90)

+The idea is to debug this busy routine in order to end up with correct values for nbondi_bdy ...

 #### _Introducing the ice model (SI3)_